-Priya Desai is a graduate of the Biomedical Science BSc.
+Priya Desai is a graduate of London Met's Biomedical Science BSc – since completing her course, she's now working as a Physician Associate for First 4 Health Group.
 She spoke to us about her time here as an undergraduate.

 Why did you choose to study science at London Met?

-I really wanted to get a good education at a renowned university – not only has London Met a Superlab, but my science course is Institute of Biomedical Science (IBMS) accredited so it will enhance my future training prospects.
+I really wanted to get a good education at a renowned university – not only has London Met a Superlab, but my science course is Institute of Biomedical Science (IBMS) accredited so it enhanced my future training prospects.

-What are the facilities like at the Science Centre?
+What were the facilities like at the Science Centre?

-Having 280 workstations with state-of-the art facilities worth £30 million, it’s hard to complain!
-I have always enjoyed the Science Centre with great enthusiasm; I’m eager to learn more through various practicals under the supervision of qualified teachers.
+Having 280 workstations with state-of-the art facilities worth £30 million, it was hard to complain!
+I always enjoyed the Science Centre with great enthusiasm; I learnt more through various practicals under the supervision of qualified teachers.
 The centre is well equipped and fulfils the necessary educational needs of the students.

 A science degree allows at least one to two hands-on practical sessions a week among lectures.
-It increases my practical skills to another level and we often put theories we learn in lectures into practice.
+It increased my practical skills to another level and we often put theories we learnt in lectures into practice.

-What do you like best about your course?
+What did you like best about your course?

-Aside from the practicals, I enjoy learning about the cutting edge world of science today; the vast range of topics covered and being able to choose optional modules, which allow me to alter my degree to specific interests.
-I also like the fact that there are laboratory work placement opportunities available.
-Tutors are always on hand with feedback, which enables me to continually improve, and keeping moving forward.
+Aside from the practicals, I enjoyed learning about the cutting-edge world of science today; the vast range of topics covered and being able to choose optional modules, which allowed me to alter my degree to specific interests.
+I also liked the fact that there were laboratory work placement opportunities available.
+Tutors were always on hand with feedback, which enabled me to continually improve and keep moving forward.

 What were the key skills you gained from this degree?